Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Baked BBQ Honey Wings

-Chicken wings are my family’s go-to game day munchie, and these ones more than hit the mark.
-It only takes 10 minutes to prepare the wings for the oven, and the sauce comes together in a snap while they bake!
-Once crispy perfection is reached, that sumptuous sauce is slathered on and the rest is history.
+• Quick to make.
+It only takes 10 minutes to prepare the wings for the oven, and the sauce comes together in a snap while they bake.

-Baked chicken wings piled onto a piece of parchment paper with a small bowl of ranch beside them
+Baked BBQ chicken wings piled onto a piece of parchment paper with a small bowl of ranch beside them

 What You’ll Need

 It’s so nice to be able to know exactly what goes into your food, which is another reason why these homemade chicken wings are the way to go.
 To know the exact amounts you’ll need, scroll down to the recipe card.
+For now, here are some quick ingredient notes:

 For the Honey BBQ Sauce

-Can I Use Frozen Wings?
+Can I Use Frozen Chicken Wings?

 I highly recommend buying fresh chicken wings, but if frozen ones are your only option, you can totally use those instead.
 Just be sure to thaw them out completely before you season and cook them.
 This helps the spices adhere to the meat and ensures juicy results.